oschakoory/RiboTaxa/README.md

 RiboTaxa can be used for one singled-end/paired-end dataset or multiple singled-end/paired-end datasets in the same folder.

 To run RiboTaxa, you will need to fill the config file ```RiboTaxa_arguments.conf```.
-If you are not sure of certains parameters, leave as defined except for directories and input files.
+If you are not sure of certains parameters, leave as defined except for fields denoted by **.

 ```bash
 ##The configuration file is very important and each parameter needs to be filled to avoid errors.